Travel certainly looks a little different to what we’re used to.

-It needs to meet the strict testing standards, which can vary from country to country, and usually needs to be taken no longer than 72 hours before travelling.
+Some countries may require mandatory negative testing upon arrival.
+Tests will need to meet strict testing standards, which can vary from country to country, and usually needs to be taken no longer than 72 hours before travelling.

-Face coverings that meet the standards are required in pretty much every enclosed, public space.
+Face coverings that meet the standards are still advised in most enclosed, public spaces.

 Some people are exempt from wearing face coverings on medical grounds, and this still applies when travelling.

 Businesses have been making a very welcome effort to keep their premises clean since the coronavirus pandemic began, and this will continue when you’re travelling.